-Inflammation The fight against inflammation is a war both the traditional medical and holistic communities are battling.
+The fight against inflammation is a war both the traditional medical and holistic communities are battling.
 Both know the importance of keeping inflamed tissues under control.
 The difference, however, is often in their approach.
 The traditional medical community battles inflammation with steroids and synthetic pharmaceuticals, often in a crisis situation like post-operative, contact dermatitis or in severe arthritic conditions.
-Long term use of these chemical anti-inflammatory substances, in the long run, puts a heavy burden on the body.
+While these treatments are often necessary to support the body in certain situations, long term use of these chemical anti-inflammatory substances in the long run, may put a heavy burden on the body.
 While natural elements can be helpful in decreasing inflammation in the body, they are not a substitute for medical care.
 If you have a serious or chronic health condition, see a doctor.

-Ancient Aloe Aloe vera has been used for centuries for in home-treatment of skin conditions, dermatitis, sunburn and as an anti-aging ingredient dating back to Ancient Greece and Egypt.
-It has been known by many cultures to be an anti-inflammatory agent.
+Aloe vera has been used for centuries for in home-treatment of skin conditions, dermatitis, sunburn and as an anti-aging ingredient dating back to Ancient Greece and Egypt.
+It’s been known by many cultures to be cooling and soothing to the body.
 The plant origin is thought to be Africa where it thrives in a tropical, desert climate.
 There are even studies linking effective treatment of AIDS with Aloe barbadensis.
-What I’ve found interesting in some of my research is there are many older studies of Aloe Vera and it’s benefits.
-Only recent studies suggest aloe might be inhibitory in healing damaged skin.

 If you like to read research studies, keep in mind that often specific brand names of “aloe” are not listed in a study, and not all aloe vera gel is created equal.
 The type of aloe vera used could have a huge impact on a research study, the results could be greatly swayed if a chemical & preservative filled version was used that had lost much of it’s “healing potential” from the original plant material.

-Quality Matters If you are expecting to use Aloe Vera as a true anti-inflammatory product for your skin or body, use only the highest quality.
+If you are using Aloe Vera to support healthy skin or body, use only the highest quality.
 For skin, my favorite is Aubrey’s Aloe Vera.
 It only contains aloe vera, grapefruit extract, guar gum and vitamin E to preserve it.
 Aubrey even recommends refrigerating it after opening to keep it fresh.
 I use this aloe as a toner after washing my face.
 On hot summer days, I don’t even put on a moisturizer because this soothes and softens my skin enough.
 I combine a teaspoon of aloe vera with a drop of lavender essential oil to cool sunburns and heat rash.

-Common Sense Aloe vera has been studied for wound healing, but personally I would use it only on surface wounds or 1st or 2nd degree burns.
 Aloe has been studied for use in contact dermatitis which is occurring more often with chemical creams and lotions.
-It’s unfortunate that many products designed to treat skin conditions may be the very ones that are causing skin irritation.
-Many of the causes of allergic reaction are often connected with the ingredients.
+Keep in mind that many of the causes of allergic reaction are often connected with the ingredients.

 - Lanolin (wool)